mstksg/inCode/copy/entries/story-of-shapes.md

 For many years now I've been using a mental model and intuition that has guided me well for understanding and teaching and using functors, applicatives, monads, and other related Haskell abstractions, as well as for approaching learning new ones.
-I have sprinkled this into many of my previous posts but I haven't really made one that explained it in its purest form.
 Sometimes when teaching Haskell I talk about this concept and assume everyone already has heard it, but I realize that it's something universal yet easy to miss depending on how you're learning it.
 So, here it is: how I understand the Functor and other related abstractions and free constructions in Haskell.

 The crux is this: instead of thinking about what `fmap` changes, ask: what does `fmap` keep *constant*?